LCPQ/quantum_package/src/coding_rules.rst

 Each module (directory) contains the following:

-* A :file:`readme.rst` file to document the current module.
+* A :file:`README.rst` file to document the current module.
-* An :file:`assumptions.rst` file.
+* An :file:`ASSUMPTIONS.rst` file.
 This file should document all the implicit assumptions used in the module.
-For example, if the atomic orbitals are assumed to be normalized, this should be mentioned in the :file:`AOs/assumptions.rst` file.
+For example, if the atomic orbitals are assumed to be normalized, this should be mentioned in the :file:`AOs/ASSUMPTIONS.rst` file.
 * A set of :file:`.irp.f` files containing provider, subroutines and functions
 * A :file:`tests` directory that should contain the test programs of the module (see testing section)